About

 How many competitions each year?

-How much hands-on is there?
+How hands-on is FRC?

 Does my student need to know math/engineering/electronics/programming?